 Before you start, you need to be clear about how you will own your property.
 There are three common ownership methods in France: en indivision, en tontine or through a Société Civile Immobilière (SCI).

-If you are buying with someone else (e.g. your partner), you must buy on a joint basis to protect the interests of both parties.
-You will need to decide between owning en indivision or en tontine:
+If you’re buying with someone else (e.g. your partner), you must buy on a joint basis to protect the interests of both parties.
+You’ll need to decide between owning en indivision or en tontine:

 - En indivision is the equivalent of ‘tenants in common’ in the UK.
 The ownership ratio can be anything you choose, and if one of you dies, their share of the property can be left to whoever they like in their will